beirao/blog/data/authors/default.md

 Hi, I'm Beirao.

-I am a Senior Security Researcher at [Certora](https://www.certora.com/), specializing in EVM and SVM smart contract auditing and formal verification.
-I've led audits on top-tier protocols including EigenLayer, Euler, AAVE, Morpho, and Compound.
+I'm a Senior Security Researcher at [Certora](https://www.certora.com/), focusing on EVM and SVM smart contract audits.
+I've audited leading protocols such as EigenLayer, Euler, Morpho, and Compound.

 I'm also CSO at [Astera](https://astera.fi/), where I oversee security and develop innovative DeFi protocols: